 2. Mul Cotton

-While handloom cotton kurtas are priced a little high, mill-made mul cotton (or mulmul), counterparts are available at much lesser rates though there’s minimal to no difference in the comfort factor.
+While handloom cotton kurtas are priced a little high, mill-made mul cotton (or mulmul) counterparts are available at much lower rates, though there’s minimal to no difference in the comfort factor.

 The mul cotton fabric is often used as a base for various indigenous and traditional prints, such as Bagru, Sanganeri, Bagh, Ajrakh, etc. So, if you want your kurtas to have a touch of print and color, you can go for the mul cotton fabric.
 They look great with traditional pajamas as well as jeans for a more casual look.

 Linen is a flax-based textile known for its breezy texture and suitability to beat the crazy summer heat.
 If you are someone who loves their kurtas to have a touch of subtleness in terms of hues, linen is your fabric.
 You can team your linen kurtas with cotton trousers or even jeans for a more casual look.

 Being a relatively newer entry in the contemporary fabric scenario, it’s pretty easy to fall for linen-blend fabrics.
 Hence, make sure to buy from reputed brands and online stores when you wish to wear linen kurtas.